 The Recipe: Winter White Sangria With Canela

 Pro Tip: Garnish with rosemary for a festive touch.
-And, Yvette from Muy Bueno Cookbook prefers to use Exotico tequila blanco for this recipe.
+Yvette from Muy Bueno Cookbook prefers to use Exotico tequila blanco for this recipe.

 The Recipe: Blood Orange Ginger White Sangria

 Why We Love It: We love how Salt & Wind's sangria recipe takes advantage of winter citrus like blood oranges and kumquats, then adds a kick of ginger, and dry white wine for a sangria welcome at any brunch party.
 You'll also need Cointreau or other orange liqueur, blood orange juice, Peychaud bitters, and berries.